 Protests continue in Iran amid lethal crackdown by security forces

-Images of fresh anti-government protests across Iran started to appear on social media Wednesday, despite severe internet restrictions.
+Fresh anti-government protests erupted across Iran on Wednesday, with images of many protests appearing on social media despite severe internet restrictions.
 The demonstrators appeared to be defiantly heeding a call for a day of nationwide rallies in response to a lethal crackdown by Iran's security forces in the cities of Sanandaj and Zahedan.

 The government had previously acknowledged only about 40 deaths, and claimed members of the security forces were among those killed.